Synthetic Time Series Generation via Complex Networks

 Time series analysis using network science involves mapping time series data ($\boldsymbol{Y}$) into complex networks (graphs, $G$), composed of nodes ($V$) and edges ($E$).
 Nodes represent specific time points or temporal patterns, while edges capture temporal dependencies or relationships between pairs of nodes.
 Common mapping approaches rely on principles such as visibility, probability transition, proximity, and statistical principles~\cite{silva2021time}.
 In this work, we focus on the probability transition approach.

 Transition probability mappings capture temporal dynamics from the original data and encode them into an adjacency matrix that defines the resulting graph.
-In particular, the \textit{Quantile Graph} (QG)~\cite{Campanharo2011} applies this approach by representing a time series $\boldsymbol{Y} = \{Y_t\}_{t=1}^T$ as a directed and weighted graph $G$ obtained from the following steps (see Algorithm~\ref{alg:qg} in Appendix~\ref{app_1}): \begin{description} \item[\textbf{Step 1:}] split the support of the time series into $\mathcal{Q}$ sample quantiles, $\{q_1, q_2, \ldots, q_{\mathcal{Q}}\}$. \item[\textbf{Step 2:}] map each quantile, $q_i$, into a node $v_i \in V$ in the graph $G$. \item[\textbf{Step 3:}] link two nodes, $v_i$ and $v_j$, with a directed and weighted edge, $(v_i,v_j, w_{i,j}) \in E$, based on how often the time series transitions between their corresponding quantiles $q_i$ and $q_j$, in the time series.
-The weight $w_{i,j}$ represents the number of times a data point $Y_t$ in quantile $q_i$ is followed by $Y_{t+1}$ in quantile $q_j$. \item[\textbf{Step 4:}] normalize the adjacency matrix of $G$ into a Markov transition matrix, $\boldsymbol{W}$, where $\sum_{j=1}^{\mathcal{Q}} w_{i,j} = 1$, for each $i=1,\ldots,\mathcal{Q}$, where the weight $w_{i,j}$ represents the transition probability between the corresponding quantile samples. \end{description} Figure~\ref{fig:qg_method_process} illustrates the QG mapping method.
+In particular, the \textit{Quantile Graph} (QG)~\cite{Campanharo2011} applies this approach by representing a time series $\boldsymbol{Y} = \{Y_t\}_{t=1}^T$ as a directed and weighted graph $G$ obtained from the following steps (see Algorithm~\ref{alg:qg}): \begin{description} \item[\textbf{Step 1:}] split the support of the time series into $\mathcal{Q}$ sample quantiles, $\{q_1, q_2, \ldots, q_{\mathcal{Q}}\}$. \item[\textbf{Step 2:}] map each quantile, $q_i$, into a node $v_i \in V$ in the graph $G$. \item[\textbf{Step 3:}] link two nodes, $v_i$ and $v_j$, with a directed and weighted edge, $(v_i,v_j, w_{i,j}) \in E$, based on how often the time series transitions between their corresponding quantiles $q_i$ and $q_j$, in the series.
+Weight $w_{i,j}$ measures the frequency a data point $Y_t$ in quantile $q_i$ is followed by $Y_{t+1}$ in quantile $q_j$. \item[\textbf{Step 4:}] normalize the adjacency matrix of $G$ into a Markov transition matrix, $\boldsymbol{W}$, where $\sum_{j=1}^{\mathcal{Q}} w_{i,j} = 1$, for each $i=1,\ldots,\mathcal{Q}$, where the weight $w_{i,j}$ represents the transition probability between the corresponding quantile samples. \end{description}